qbizzle68/sattrack/docs/coordinates.md

 ### Instance Methods:

 `Coordinates.`**\_\_repr__()**
 - Returns a JSON string representation of the coordinate.
-The \_\_iter__() method is not implemented yet, so for this method to work for subclasses, the \_\_iter__() method must be overwritten.
+The \_\_iter__() method is not implemented, so for this method to work for subclasses, the \_\_iter__() method must be overwritten.

-## GeoPosition
+## GeoPosition objects
 - The `GeoPosition` class is a subclass of the `Coordinates` class, whose valid ranges of values are -90 to 90 degrees for latitude and -180 to 180 for longitude.
 Longitude values will automatically be modulated to values in their valid range.
+- Due to the oblate spheroid shape of earth, each point's latitude angle can be described as geodetic or geocentric.
+Unless otherwise stated, when describing latitude, geodetic latitude is to be assumed.
 - This class also contains an elevation value, which is used to derive more precise position vectors for a position if the elevation is known.

 ### Constructor:
 *class* `coordinates.`**GeoPosition(latitude, longitude, elevation)**
 - All parameters must be numeric types otherwise raises a TypeError.
-- latitude must be in the range -90 to 90 and longitude is modulated into a range of -180 to 180 if not in that range.
+- latitude must be in the range of -90 to 90 otherwise a ValueError is raised, and longitude is modulated into a range of -180 to 180 if outside it.
 - elevation is in kilometers.

 ### Instance attributes: